VanessaEzeoke/UDACITY-Data-Engineering/Project 2: Modelling w Apache Cassandra/README.md

 # Introduction
 A startup called `Sparkify` wants to analyze the data they've been collecting on songs and user activity on their new music streaming app.
 The analytics team is particularly interested in understanding what songs users are listening to.
-Currently, they don't have an easy way to query their data, which resides in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.
+Currently, there is no easy way to query the data to generate the results, since the data reside in a directory of CSV files on user activity on the app.

-The goal is to create a Postgres database with tables designed to optimize queries on song play analysis.
+The goal is to create an Apache Cassandra with tables designed to which can create queries on song play data to answer the question of what customers are listening to  .

 ## Project Description
-In this project, I created a database (star) schema and ETL pipeline for this analysis using Python and SQL.
-The tables are defined below:

-### Fact Table
-songplays - records in log data associated with song plays i.e. records with page NextSong songplay_id, start_time, user_id, level, song_id, artist_id, session_id, location, user_agent
+In this project, I would be applying data modelling with Apache Cassandra and complete an ETL pipeline using Python.
+I am provided with part of the ETL pipeline that transfers data from a set of CSV files within a directory to create a streamlined CSV file to model and insert data into Apache Cassandra tables.

-### Dimension Tables
+### Datasets
-`users` - users in the app
-user_id, first_name, last_name, gender, level

-`songs` - songs in music database song_id, title, artist_id, year, duration

-`artists` - artists in music database artist_id, name, location, latitude, longitude

-`time` - timestamps of records in songplays broken down into specific units start_time, hour, day, week, month, year, weekday
+I worked with the `event_data` dataset.
+The directory of contains CSV files partitioned by date.
+Here are examples of filepaths to two files in the dataset:
+`event_data/2018-11-08-events.csv`
+`event_data/2018-11-09-events.csv`

 ### Project Design

-Database Design is very optimized because with a few number of tables and doing specific joins, we can get the most information and perform analysis.

-ETL Design is also simplified to read json files and parse accordingly to store the tables into specific columns and proper formatting.

-#### Database Script

-Writing `!python create_tables.py` command in the notebook, it is easier to create and recreate tables

-#### Jupyter Notebook
+The project template includes one Jupyter Notebook file, in which:

-`etl.ipynb`, a Jupyter notebook is given to verify each command and data.
-This also provides insights on the best way to create the tables and the constraints around the insert functions.
-The commands written in `etl.ipnyb` can be copied into into `etl.py` and run on a terminal using `python etl.py` to implement.
-The `test.ipynb` can then be run to check whether data has been loaded into all the tables and loaded appropraitely.

-#### Relevant Files Provided

-`test.ipynb` displays the first few rows of each table to let you check your database.
-It also helps check the structures of the tables and if the appropraite constraints were applied.

-`create_tables.py` drops and creates the tables.

-`etl.ipynb` reads and processes a single file from song_data and log_data and loads the data into the tables.
-This notebook contains detailed instructions on the ETL process for each of the tables.

-`etl.py` reads and processes files from song_data and log_data and loads them into the tables.
-It somewhat replicates the etl.ipynb

-`sql_queries.py` contains all your sql queries, and is imported into the last three files above.
+- I processed the event_datafile_new.csv dataset to create a denormalized dataset
+- I modelled the data tables keeping in mind the queries I needed to run
+- I was provided queries that I will need to model my data tables for.
+This guided the tables created.
+- I loaded the data into tables initially create in Apache Cassandra and ran your queries to test if the denormalised tables were properly created.

+## Project Steps
+Below are steps I followed to complete each component of this project.

+#### Modeling your NoSQL database or Apache Cassandra database
+- Design tables to answer the queries outlined in the project template
+- Write Apache Cassandra CREATE KEYSPACE and SET KEYSPACE statements
+- Develop your CREATE statement for each of the tables to address each question
+- Load the data with INSERT statement for each of the tables
+- Include IF NOT EXISTS clauses in your CREATE statements to create tables only if the tables do not already exist.
+We recommend you also include DROP TABLE statement for each table, this way you can run drop and create tables whenever you want to reset your database and test your ETL pipeline
+- Test by running the proper select statements with the correct WHERE clause
+#### Build ETL Pipeline
+- Implement the logic in section Part I of the notebook template to iterate through each event file in event_data to process and create a new CSV file in Python
+- Make necessary edits to Part II of the notebook template to include Apache Cassandra CREATE and INSERT statements to load processed records into relevant tables in your data model
+- Test by running SELECT statements after running the queries on your database